Our Programs

 Overview: Learn the basics and work through program levels to further develop artistic swimming skills in a fun and inclusive environment following the national Aquago program without competing in any meets.

-Best For: Youth athletes who are new to the sport and/or have no interest in competing.
+Best For: Young athletes who are new to the sport and/or have no interest in competing.
 Swimmers who can participate once or twice per week but want to learn and progress through skill levels.
-No experience necessary; swimmers will be placed in groups according to age/experience.
+No experience necessary; swimmers will be placed in groups according to age/experience and swim skill.

-Time Commitment: Most programs 1x weekly, 60-90 mins, 2x week Jupiter program for those who want to learn faster!
-Fall/Winter programs are full season (mid Sept- early June) – exception is the Spring Mini-session (5 or 6 weeks – late March to May)
+Time Commitment: Most programs 1x weekly for 90 mins, 2x week Jupiter program for those who want to learn faster!
+Fall/Winter programs are full season (mid Sept- early June) – exception is the Spring Mini-session (approx 5 weeks April- May)

-Fees and Payments: $175 Deposit + either full fees or 2 instalments
+Fees and Payments: $160 Deposit (non-refundable) upon registration + either full fees or 2 instalments paid in Sept/Oct.

 Focus Areas: Fun!
 Artistic swimming fundamentals and skill development through the Aquago program.